This article was reviewed and updated on April 15, 2021

 What’s more, you’ll have professional fees (like an attorney to review the contract and your accountant to help you determine if the numbers make sense).
 You’ll also have the costs of building out the store or office where you will operate your franchise, even if you plan to operate the franchise out of your home.
 You should also expect inventory, equipment, insurance, business licenses, rent, landscaping, signage—basically many of the things you will need to start any business.
 Fortunately, the individual franchise will make the decisions of ‘what you need to buy’ easier, but startup costs can still add up—in addition to you franchise fee.
 The franchise fee will generally run between $20,000 to $30,000, but there are some that can be much more than that if it’s a very established brand with a great reputation.

 It’s probably a given that you’ll need a reserve of working capital for a year or two to make sure you have enough capital for business operations as you get your franchise off the ground.
 An experienced franchisee will likely tell you that two years of working capital is enough, but you’ll have to watch every penny you spend because even with a two year reserve, it’s easy to run out of capital before the two years is up.

-Once you’ve determined the type of financing you’re looking for and the lender you want to work with, you’ll need to complete an application and go through the lender’s creditworthiness evaluation.
-It’s likely that along with your business credit, your personal credit history will be part of the equation.
-What’s more, the franchisor (depending on the franchise) will likely also be looking at your personal credit history.
+Once you’ve determined the type of financing you’re looking for and the lender you want to work with, you’ll need to complete a loan application and go through the lender’s application process.
+The documentation required will depend on the type of financing you’re trying to get.